 What if my family doesn’t like olives?

 I am so sad for you.
 But I can relate.
 I have many people in my family who do not like olives.
-So what I do is I put a bowl of olives on the side.
+So I just opt to put a bowl of olives on the side.
 Problem solved!
 And more olives for me. 🙂

 Does this need to be refrigerated?